Police Accident Report Retrieval

 After a 911 call, the responding officer generally files a police accident report within 24 hours with the Department of Motor Vehicles.
 It is possible to order the report online.
 This is only for in-state drivers.

 Ordering by mail is also possible.
 Just download the FR-50 (Request for Collision Report) and complete and sign it, answering as many questions as possible.
-Once that is done, attach a check payable to the SCDMV for $6 and mail it to:
+You must also provide your driver's license number, social security number, and date of birth.
+When finished, attach a check payable to the SCDMV for $6 and mail the completed form to:

 SOUTH CAROLINA DEPARTMENT OF MOTOR VEHICLES